 In the Graph Builder, you can build a picture of how people use the internet in your target countries.
 If we use the example above and drill into the top three opportunities, we can see that almost half of people in Brazil don’t use the internet for personal purposes, which reduces the size of the opportunity in Brazil.
 Each of the questions provides additional insights, such as what people in your target market are doing online, on what devices, and how frequently.
 You can add in your target demographic for example females aged 25-34 to refine further.
 In our example, we can see that 65% of females aged 25-34 in Brazil use their smartphones to use search engines on a weekly basis.

 There are three other tools within the Consumer Barometer suite (Trended Data, Audience Stories, and Curated Insights), but the Graph Builder does offer more granular information.

-Consumer Barometer is a really great tool to have a play with and get some understanding of the behaviors of your potential consumers in other countries.
+Consumer Barometer is a really great tool to have a play with and get some understanding of the behaviours of your potential consumers in other countries.

 Alexaranks websites on traffic rather than SERP results, meaning you can see a better picture of which are the most popular sites in markets you are thinking of entering.